Accessible things to do

 Really beautiful place with a new restored parkland, butterfly house, great dome and bird of prey centre.
 Wheelchairs are available at the NBG and they have a 'bus' service for people who need a bit of help with longer distances.
-The accessible toilets are a bit small but other that that this is a great day out.
-They only allows dogs on some days.
+The NBG now have a Changing Places toilet installed as well as other accessible toilets.
+They only allows dogs on some days, so check the website.

 Llanerchaeron National Trust (15 mins West)